 So, what exactly is a lemon?
 A “lemon” is a car, truck, utility vehicle, SUV, travel trailer, RV, motorcycle, or other vehicle that is defective.
 Whether the problem started immediately when you drove the vehicle off the dealership lot or it began many months later, the defect is persistent, and mechanics can’t seem to fix it.
 From navigations and radios that don’t work properly to an engine that burns too much oil, there are many types of mechanical and electrical problems that can render a vehicle defective.
 These vehicles have spent too much time at the repair shop and not enough time on the road.
+If you’ve been involved in a vehicle accident due to these defects, consult a vehicle accident lawyer to explore your legal options.
 The California Lemon Law (Civ.
 Code, § 1793.2 et seq.) is explained in greater detail on the California Attorney General’s website.

 Nature of the Defect